-Dogwoods are a lovely group of deciduous shrubs, many have delicate variegated foliage as illustrated above.
-In addition, the leaves turn a stunning red in autumn, and some varieties have colourful bracts and stems providing strong winter colour.
+Dogwoods are a lovely group of deciduous shrubs, many have attractive variegated foliage as illustrated left above.
+In addition, the leaves turn a stunning red in autumn as shown in the centre image, and some varieties have colourful bracts and stems providing strong winter colour.
 There are about 45 species in the genus, just a few illustrated are here.

 Cornus is easy to grow shrub with a preference for sun to produce the best colour, but tolerant of most conditions.
 Cornus will thrive in damp soil which makes it an ideal shrub for planting streamside or alongside a pond in damp soil.